FREE Life Insurance Comparison

 When the money is removed from the plan for college expenses, those funds are also not taxed.
 Most of the plans use mutual funds and exchange-traded fund for the vehicle used for investments.

 It is important that the donor understands the various funds and their objectives and act accordingly regarding his or her investment objectives.
-This, along with using these steps to plan for your future, can lead to success.
+This can lead to success.

 Learn more about life insurance below and make sure to use our free comparison tool above!
 Just enter your zip code and make sure start comparing rates today!